gbzygil/EtherscanContractMonitor/README.md

 4. If liquidity not added yet, checks how many ETH the developer has
 5. Checks how many transactions the contract has made (some sneaky dev's re-add liquidity to trap)

+msg me on telegram if you are interested : https://t.me/notcoyotee

 ![Alt Text](https://github.com/gbzygil/EtherscanContractMonitor/raw/main/demo.gif)